-As mentioned in Note 1, in 2020 and 2019, USTA has a controlling interest of 93.8% in Cincy, which holds the ATP Sanction for the Masters Tournaments.
-The total purchase price to acquire the initial

-80% ownership, inclusive of payments to the ATP and transfer of an equity interest in Cincy to the former members of TCI Ventures, LLC, including Octagon, Inc., totaled \$12,636.
+As mentioned in Note 1, in 2021 and 2020, USTA has a controlling interest of 93.8% in Cincy, which holds the ATP Sanction for the Masters Tournaments.
+The total purchase price to acquire the initial 80% ownership, inclusive of payments to the ATP and transfer of an equity interest in Cincy to the former members of TCI Ventures, LLC, including Octagon, Inc., totaled \$12,636.
 In 2017, USTA increased its ownership by 13.8% to 93.8% in consideration of a cash payment of \$5,760, inclusive of transfer fees.
 Such payment included a transfer of members' equity of \$2,433 and additional paid-in capital for the increase in valuation of \$3,327.

 The ATP Sanction is subject to termination if Cincy fails to follow the ATP's rules and regulations.
 Based on previous experience, including Cincy's continued compliance with the ATP's rules and regulations, it is expected that the Sanction will be effective indefinitely.
 Given the Sanction's indefinite life, its value of \$12,658 is not being amortized and is evaluated annually for impairment.
-We consider the COVID-19 pandemic as a triggering event in the assessment of the recoverability of the indefinite lived intangible asset, the ATP Sanction.
+We considered the COVID-19 pandemic a triggering event in the assessment of the recoverability of the indefinite lived intangible asset, the ATP Sanction.
 Based on our evaluation we conducted during the quarters since the pandemic emerged, we determined that impairment of the asset had not occurred.

-Operating revenues of \$9,820 in 2020 and \$35,418 in 2019 and operating expenses of \$25,453 in 2020 and \$29,992 in 2019 of Cincy are included in the "Tour events" in each of the sections headed operating revenues and operating expenses, respectively, in the consolidated statements of activities for the years ended December 31, 2020 and 2019, respectively.
+Operating revenues of \$35,680 in 2021 and \$9,820 in 2020 and operating expenses of \$28,571 in 2021 and \$25,453 in 2020 of Cincy are included in the "Tour events" in each of the sections headed operating revenues and operating expenses, respectively, in the consolidated statements of activities for the years ended December 31, 2021 and 2020, respectively.

-In 2020 and 2019, Cincy made distributions to its owners totaling \$1,986 and \$1,776, respectively, of which \$123 and \$110, respectively, represents distributions to the non-controlling interests.
+In 2020, Cincy made distributions to its owners \$1,986 of which \$123 represents distributions to the non-controlling interests.
+There were no distributions made to owners by Cincy during 2021.